 SMS marketing can be incredibly effective.
 But there’s more to it than just sending texts — from handling responses to personalising messages.
 So how do you choose the right SMS provider?
-Dan Parker offers some valuable advice
+Dan Parker of Firetext offers some valuable advice

 Businesses are increasingly turning to SMS as a simple and cost-effective marketing tool to boost their awareness, customer service and importantly, revenues.
 Whether it’s an e-commerce business updating customers on the status of their order, a hotel confirming reservations or even a veterinary clinic reminding customers of their pooch’s annual vaccine, the technology is quite simple and familiar too — after all we’ve been using text messages for years.